Mordziarz/RSCUcaller/README.md

 # Statistics between groups of individual codons

 Statistical analysis of RSCU values at the codon level can be performed using the boxplot_between_groups() function.
-This function employs the Kruskal-Wallis test to assess significant differences in RSCU values among groups, followed by Dunn's post-hoc test for pairwise comparisons.
+This function utilizes the Kruskal-Wallis test, Welch ANOVA, and ANOVA to assess significant differences in RSCU values between groups, and subsequently the Dunn's post-hoc test, Pairwise t-test, and TukeyHSD for pairwise comparisons.

 To utilize this function, a table named grouping_table needs to be prepared with the following two columns: